wandb/docs/docs/guides/weave/boards.md

 # Boards

-## Boards are interconnected groups of Weave Panels

 ![](/images/weave/weave_latest_board.png)

 Dynamically visualize, configure, and extend any StreamTable as a Weave Board.
 A Weave Board is a fully-customizable arrangement of Weave Panels and their underlying data, with versioned history.
 From the Weave Board UI, you can iteratively edit Weave Panels, load in any existing W&B Tables, create and link new Panels, make charts (scatter, line, bar, etc), define and call external APIs, and much more as your project evolves.